Maneeshpuli/Terraforms/03-install.md

 - Login to your GitHub account
 - Click on the Profile Icon to the top right
-- Click on "your codespaces" as shown in the [Image](../Images/codespaces-location.png)
+- Click on "your codespaces" as shown in the
 - Codespaces will provide you a virtual machine with Ubuntu and VS Code by default.
-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.

-## Linux

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.

-## macOS

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for macOS.
+- Follow the steps provided in the Downloads